HL7/ebm/input/pagecontent/index.md

 Composition.custodian is optional and references an Organization Resource to represent the 'publisher' of the composition.

 Composition.relatesTo is similar to Resource.relatedArtifact used in other Resources.
+In compositions used for scientific knowledge exchange, there is often a desire to inform the reader how to cite the composition.
+The relatesTo element may have an instance with a type of "cite-as" to represent how to cite the composition.

 Composition.event is a repeatable BackboneElement to represent the clinical service(s) being documented and is not expected to be used commonly in the EBMonFHIR Implementation Guide.